AABoyles/LessWrong-Portable/README.md

 ## Why is the Javascript version synchronous?

 Because this doesn't need to be done fast, but it does need to be done in a precise sequence.

+## I ran the build myself, but it missed a bunch of essays and just put blank pages where they should've been!
+What gives?

+If the server [barfs](http://catb.org/jargon/html/B/barf.html) for some reason, the script will continue.
+After all, why waste bandwidth and effort?
+Re-run it and it will only try to download the files it didn't get the first time.
+There may be a couple that aren't downloading for structural, rather than probabilistic reasons.
+To fill these in for the [canonical ebooks](https://github.com/AABoyles/LessWrong-Portable/tree/master/output), I just manually saved copies of those pages in the `cache/` directory.

 ## What's the roadmap?